“A cup of tea would restore my normality.”

 I love this tradition of making time to sit and take a few minutes to center your mind and regroup for the rest of the afternoon.
 It isn't lunch, because we all know that can be rushed through and done while multitasking.

 In our own lives, we can create this ritual of relaxation for ourselves.
 I love a cup of Earl Grey with cream and sugar.
-The bergamot is so soothing, and instantly I feel myself relaxing.
+The bergamot in Earl Gray is so soothing, that I instantly I feel myself relaxing.

 Tea has many medicinal properties, including reducing your stress levels with its soothing effects.
+In a 2010 study done by researchers from University College London, drinking black tea decreased people's stress levels over a six-week period.
 Some teas even relieve anxiety naturally and soothe your digestive tract.